 Emma’s interest in well-planned social housing extends across all housing tenures, where neighbourhoods can be improved by having all the everyday essentials within reasonable walking distance, such as convenience stores, green grocers or markets, post office, doctor, dentist, dispensing chemist, dry cleaners, schools and nurseries, parks, and decent transport links, to name a few.
 All these amenities are suffering existential threat by the rising cost of rent and business rates, with high streets especially under pressure at present.

-While in Westminster 2017-2029 Emma was vice-chair of the following All-Party Parliamentary Groups (APPGs): London; Planning and the Built Environment; Fire Safety and Rescue; CND; and contributes to APPGs relating to the Fire Brigade Union, Council Housing, Leasehold Reform, and was a member of a cross-party committee working on draft legislation to demand registration of ‘overseas ownership of entities’ – which will counter money laundering by purchase of properties by anonymous overseas companies – many of which properties are then left empty.
-This will become law in 2020.
+While in Westminster 2017-2029 Emma was vice-chair of the following All-Party Parliamentary Groups (APPGs): London; Planning and the Built Environment; Fire Safety and Rescue; CND; and contributed to APPGs relating to the Fire Brigade Union, Council Housing, Leasehold Reform, and was a member of a cross-party committee working on draft legislation to demand registration of ‘overseas ownership of entities’ – which will counter money laundering by purchase of properties by anonymous overseas companies – many of which properties are then left empty.
+This was slated to become law in 2020 but was paused by PM Theresa May.

-Now back in action on RBKC Council, Emma is Labour Group spokesperson for Planning, and sits on the Housing and Communities Select Committee, Audit and Transparency Committee, and is very active in local politics through various roles on Kensington CLP.
+Now back in action on RBKC Council, Emma is Labour Group Leader, spokesperson for Planning, and sits on the Planning, Administration and Audit and Transparency Committees, and is very active in local politics through various roles on Kensington CLP.